exexzian/RethinkDB_Node_Tutorial/README.md

   }
 })
 </code></pre>
+Make sure you always CLOSE the connection after doing all your Express magic.
+Simply add this after your Express requests:<br>
+*Note: you MUST close the RethinkDB connection before serving HTML files!!!*

 ### 3) Setting up your HTML file
-Setting up the HTML file is super simple all we need to do is include socket.io and jquery.<br>
+In the HTML file we will include socket.io and jquery.
+In this demo, we included it via a CDN.<br>
-Then we initialize socket.io on the client side
+Then we initialize socket.io on the client side.
 <pre><code>
 socket = io.connect();
 </code></pre>